-LNK files are shortcut files that typically display an icon on the Desktop or in a folder, linked to a specified folder or file located elsewhere on the system.
-Shortcut files are commonly used to make finding certain files or system locations much more convenient for the user.
+LNK files are shortcut files that display an icon on the computer Desktop or in a folder, and act as a direct link to a specified folder, file or system location.
+Shortcuts are used to make finding specific files or system locations much more convenient for the user.

-Attackers however can modify shortcut files, or drop specially crafted ones, that point to malicious files or components silently installed on the system.
-When the user clicks on the 'booby-trapped' shortcut, they unwittingly launch the malicious file.
+Attackers however can modify shortcut files, or drop specially-crafted ones, that point to harmful files or components that have been silently installed on the system.
+When the user clicks on the 'booby-trapped' shortcut, they unintentionally launch the harmful file.

 Some LNK malware will also open the command prompt (cmd.exe) and execute malicious scripts in the background, so that several different malicious routines can run at the same time.
 Examples of such scripts include: